mh810/coding-challenge/readme.txt

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Run using dotnet 7.0 in Visual Studio Code with the C# extenstion installed, utilises the ConsoleTable library.
+Run using dotnet 7.0 in Visual Studio Code with the C# extenstion installed, utilises the ConsoleTable library (dotnet add package ConsoleTables --version 2.4.2).

 Includes 2 files, program.cs, which is the main part, and animal.cs, which includes the class definitions used in the program.